jesperfj/twilio-ivr-studio/README.md

 * Deploy the `flows/ivr.json` Studio flow to Twilio.
 * Allocate a dedicated phone number to this IVR, costing $1 / month

+## Test

+Test the flow by calling the number that was printed after install completed.

 ## Uninstall

 Uninstall the app with